cppforlife/checkman/README.md

 * `Control + click` check menu item - restart check run.

+# Notifications

+Notification are sent when status of a check changes.
+By default Checkman will first try to send notifications to Growl and then to OS X Notification Center.

 # Custom user settings

 Change run interval for all/single check(s) (where INTERVAL is integer > 0):